WSU-kduncan/s24cicd-aschlotterbeck/README-CI.md

 		* I entered `DOCKERHUB_USERNAME` in the `Name *` field and then added my DockerHub username in the `Secret *` field.
 Then clicked on `Add secret` to save the information entered.
 		* Then I entered another `New repository secret` and entered `DOCKERHUB_TOKEN` in the `Name *` field and then added my DockerHub access token in the `Secret *` field.
 Then again, clicked on `Add secret` to save the information entered.

 	- What secret(s) are set for this project?
-		* Note: do not copy paste your secrets into your documentation.
 		* For this project, my secrets are my `username` and `access token` required to login to my DockerHub account.
+		* Both secrets are required in the GitHub actions yml file to provide authentication for login to my DockerHub account prior to the automated build and push of the Docker image.

 * Behavior of GitHub workflow
-	- What does it do and when
+	- What does it do and when?
-	- What variables in workflow are custom to your project
+	- What variables in workflow are custom to your project?
 		* This may need to be changed if someone else is going to use it or you reuse it

 Part 3 -> Diagramming
 * Include a diagram (or diagrams) of the continuous integration process.
 A good diagram will label tools used and how things connect.
 This diagram would probably look best near your project description.